Gee63/FeedbackWidgetTest/README.md

 ##Conditions for showing feedback form:

+*NB - scrolled down to the botom of the page to activate the feedback form

 Has the user scrolled to the bottom of the page?
 True/false Has the user clicked on the buy tickets button?
 True/false How long has the user been on the site?
 If more than 1 minute show feedback form.